Mystikal: Personal life

-Sexual battery conviction and other legal issues
+Legal issues

 On June 26, 2003, Mystikal pleaded guilty to sexual battery and extortion of his hairstylist.
 On January 15, 2004, Mystikal was sentenced to six years in state prison.
-The rapper and two bodyguards forced the woman to perform oral sex, and accused her of stealing $80,000 in checks.
+The rapper and two bodyguards coerced the woman to perform oral sex, and accused her of stealing $80,000 in checks.
 As part of a plea bargain, all three pleaded guilty.
-Mystikal initially claimed that the incident was consensual, but a videotape of the incident was later found at his home shortly after the charges were made.
-Negotiations during the trial held the videotape from being entered as evidence and Mystikal agreed to the plea bargain offered by the prosecution, avoiding the mandatory life sentence for sexual battery in Louisiana and expecting to receive probation.
-However, the case took a twist when the judge viewed the videotape at the sentencing, took into account Mystikal's two prior arrests (for drug and gun possession), and had him remanded into custody to begin serving a six-year sentence immediately.
-Mystikal's bodyguards, Leland Ellis and Vercy Carter, also pleaded guilty to sexual battery.
+Mystikal initially claimed that the incident was consensual.
+A videotape of the incident was later found at his home shortly after the charges were made.
+Negotiations during the trial held the videotape from being entered as evidence.

+Mystikal agreed to the plea bargain offered by the prosecution, avoiding the mandatory life sentence for sexual battery in Louisiana and expecting to receive probation.
+The case took a twist when the judge viewed the videotape at the sentencing, took into account Mystikal's two prior arrests for drug and gun possession, and had him remanded into custody to begin serving a six-year sentence immediately.
+Mystikal's bodyguards, Leland Ellis and Vercy Carter, pleaded guilty to sexual battery.

 In August 2005, while incarcerated on the state sexual battery and extortion charges, Mystikal was charged federally with two misdemeanor counts of failing to file tax returns for 1998 and 1999.
 On January 12, 2006, he was convicted in federal court of the tax offenses, but was allowed to serve the one-year federal sentence concurrent with his six-year state sentence.
 Mystikal was incarcerated at Louisiana's Elayn Hunt Correctional Center.
 On January 19, 2006, Mystikal was denied parole at a parole board hearing.

-On January 11, 2007, Mystikal was released from custody on the federal misdemeanor tax convictions (as his one-year sentence had expired), but he remained in custody on the six-year sentence for the Louisiana state felony convictions.
+On January 11, 2007, Mystikal was released from custody on the federal misdemeanor tax convictions, as his one-year sentence had expired, but he remained in custody on the six-year sentence for the Louisiana state felony convictions.
 The news of his release caused confusion among fans who heard the news and mistakenly thought he had been released on parole.
 He was released January 14, 2010.
-After his release, Mystikal was registered as a sex offender.
+After his release, Mystikal was registered as a sex offender for life.